libigl/libigl/tutorial/tutorial.md

 ![Poisson parametrization.](images/505_MIQ_8.png)

-We hide the seams by adding a set of integer constraints to the Poisson problem that aligns the isolines on both sides of each seam [#bommes_2009].
+We hide the seams by adding integer constraints to the Poisson problem that align the isolines on both sides of each seam [#bommes_2009].

 ![Seamless Poisson parametrization.](images/505_MIQ_7.png)